 Princeton Neuroscience Institute "Inside-out" Seminars

-The "Inside-Out" seminars bring professors from departments inside Princeton, but outside of Neuroscience, to speak with the PNI community about scholarship that impacts ideas and practices in our field.
+The "Inside-Out" seminars bring professors from professors from other Princeton departments to speak with the PNI community about scholarship that impacts ideas and practices in our field.

 We are hoping to foster a trans-disciplinary dialogue that enriches our understanding of the societal forces shaping neuroscience and vice-versa.

 The first series will feature talks on a range of topics:

 how neuroscience impacts and interacts with conceptions of race;